Education Outreach Program

 The Fortinet Education Outreach Program Aims to Reach All Populations

-As part of the Fortinet NSE Training Institute, the Education Outreach Program works with global leaders to drive change on pressing cybersecurity issues.
+As part of the Fortinet Training Institute, the Education Outreach Program works with global leaders to drive change on pressing cybersecurity issues.
 Our partnerships extend to industry, academia, government, and nonprofits to ensure we are reaching all populations.
 By providing opportunities for training, certification, and connecting individuals with the Fortinet employer ecosystem, we're working to help close the cybersecurity skills gap.

 Focus on Veterans

 Through the Fortinet Veterans Program, we work with military and veteran non-profit organizations to connect with veterans and military families around the world.
 These non-profits are integral in our effort to help the military community to transition to careers in cybersecurity.

 The growth of Fortinet’s Training Institute includes partnerships with organizations focused on women and minorities.
 According to the 2021 (ISC)2 Cybersecurity Workforce Study, women made up approximately 25% of the study cybersecurity workforce participants and an (ISC)2 minority cybersecurity study indicates minority representation within the cybersecurity profession is 26%.